 You Can Help Protect the Natural World

 The HNC relies on volunteers and financial support from members and supporters to operate our many programs.
 While we occasionally receive foundation and government grants for specific projects, the Club must raise funds for ongoing programs and management of our Nature Sanctuaries ourselves.
 Our membership fees are low to encourage broad community involvement and these funds go almost entirely towards the cost of producing and mailing our journal, The Wood Duck, and renting meeting facilities.
-Donor support is the key to ensuring we can continue and build on 90 years of protecting nature for future generations.
+Donor support is the key to ensuring we can continue and build on a century of protecting nature for future generations.

 Donations by Cheque/Mail